Donald Trump Can Be Prosecuted For Russia Collusion As Soon As He Leaves Office, Conservative Pundit Claims

 “Because he’s going to be prosecutable as soon as he leaves office, so put a pin in that,” she added.

-As reported earlier on Sunday by CNBC, Donald Trump took to Twitter on Sunday to defend his son and namesake’s meeting at Trump Tower from two years ago, noting that the talks between Donald Trump Jr. and Russian lawyer Natalia Veselnitskaya were “totally legal” and acknowledging that the purpose of the meeting was to gather derogatory information about Hillary Clinton ahead of the 2016 presidential elections.
+As reported earlier on Sunday by CNBC, Donald Trump took to Twitter on Sunday to defend his son and namesake’s meeting at Trump Tower from two years ago, noting that the talks between Donald Trump, Jr. and Russian lawyer Natalia Veselnitskaya were “totally legal” and acknowledging that the purpose of the meeting was to gather derogatory information about Hillary Clinton ahead of the 2016 presidential elections.
 The president also referred to the reports that he is concerned about the potential legal problems his son might face as “fake news” and a “complete fabrication.”

 President Trump's tweet showed that the Trump team had not been forthright when Donald Trump Jr. claimed the meeting had been primarily about the adoption of Russian children https://t.co/an1fDoBBSU